Marcono1234/known-sites-extension/Manual testing.md

 ### Extension logging

-1. Open the debug Console for the extension background script ([Firefox](https://extensionworkshop.com/documentation/develop/debugging/#debugging-background-scripts), [Chrome](https://developer.chrome.com/docs/extensions/mv2/tutorials/debugging#debug_bg))
+1. Open the console of the extension background script, see the [Extension log](#extension-log) section (but don't enable debug logging yet)
 2. Open an unknown site, for example `example.com`\
    :mag: The site should be blocked
 3. Click the "Go back" or "Close tab" button of the extension (but don't accidentally close the complete browser window)